badsmoke/LogSense2Loki/README.md

 * check filterlog block/pass in/out
 * add parser
 * add other endpoints
-* add geoip database site container "maxmindinc/geoipupdate:v4.10"
+* ~~add geoip database site container "maxmindinc/geoipupdate:v4.10"~~
+* with some logs the end of the line is not recognized, so there are problems with parsing